 During the PEI, interviewers may probe deeper into your stories or ask challenging questions to assess your thought process and decision-making.
 Stay calm and composed, taking a moment to gather your thoughts before responding.
 Address their concerns with honesty and provide additional context or examples when needed.
 Demonstrating your ability to handle curveballs will showcase your adaptability and resilience.

-By mastering the PEI delivery, you will not only showcase your relevant experiences effectively but also leave a lasting impression on your McKinsey interviewer, significantly improving your chances of success.
+By acing the PEI delivery, you will not only showcase your relevant experiences effectively but also leave a lasting impression on your McKinsey interviewer, significantly improving your chances of success.

 Common PEI Mistakes and How to Avoid Them

-- Utilize the SCORE Framework: Structure your stories using the Situation, Task, Action, and Result format, ensuring they are well-organized, focused, and easy for the interviewer to follow.
+4. Utilize the SCORE Framework: Structure your stories using the SCORE format, ensuring they are well-organized, focused, and easy for the interviewer to follow.

 By avoiding these common mistakes and implementing the suggested strategies, you will significantly improve your chances of success in the McKinsey Personal Experience Interview.

-- How many stories should I prepare?
-Since you will have more than three interviews, you should prepare two stories per trait because sometimes you will be asked about one trait twice
+• How many stories should I prepare?
+Since you will have more than three interviews, you should prepare two stories per trait because sometimes you will be asked about one trait twice.
+Even if you have less than 3 interviews, it is always a good idea to have backup stories ready.

 Throughout this comprehensive guide, we have explored the importance of the McKinsey Personal Experience Interview, the core dimensions evaluated, and effective strategies for preparation and delivery.
 We have also addressed common concerns and misconceptions, shared insights from successful candidates and interviewers, and provided practical tips to help you excel in the PEI.